-In our latest update, the rankings for more than half of the over 30 areas on the list remained largely unchanged with three regressing.
+In our January 2019 update, the rankings for more than half of the over 30 areas on the list remained largely unchanged with three regressing.
 Ratings for seven areas improved, two to the point of coming off the list.

 We also added VA Acquisition Management to the list after identifying seven VA contracting challenges at the Department of Veterans Affairs.
 VA has one of the most significant acquisition functions in the federal government, in costs and numbers of contracts.